 MELANIE D. HOLTZ, CG (Owner and COO)

-Melanie is the owner and principal researcher of Lo Schiavo Genealogica.
+Melanie is the owner and principal researcher of Lo Schiavo Genealogica, LLC.
 She is a board-certified professional genealogist specializing in Italian genealogy and reclaiming Italian citizenship via jure sanguinis.

 Melanie has more than 20 years experience in Italian genealogical research and Italian dual citizenship.
 She lectures on Italian research, Italian dual citizenship, professional development, and genealogical standards.
 She’s prepared courses and articles on Italian research for Family Tree University, the National Institute of Genealogical Research, Family Tree Magazine, Genealogical Research Institute of Pittsburgh, Virtual Institute of Genealogical Research, and a variety of other organizations.